stefwalter/blog/content/cockpit/protocol-interaction.md

 Now we're ready to play ...
 Well almost.

-The very first control message sent to and from `cockpit-bridge` must be an `"init"` message containing a version number.
+The very first control message sent to and from `cockpit-bridge` shuld be an `"init"` message containing a version number.
 Currently that version number is `0` to indicate that protocol is not yet stable:

 <pre>